yasiryagi/helpdesk/roles/storage-providers/README.md

 Now, you can test `colossus --help`.

 #### Generate keys and memberships

+**Please note that you should stop her if you proceed with this before the 23rd of June 2019. runtime upgrade to acropolis, you will have to restart your node.**

 Click [here](https://testnet.joystream.org) to open the `Pioneer app` in your browser.
 Then follow instructions [here](https://github.com/Joystream/helpdesk#get-started) to generate a set of `Keys`, get tokens, and sign up for a `Membership`.
 This will `key` will be referred to as the `member` key from now on.
 Make sure to save the `5YourJoyMemberAddress.json` file.
 Note that you need to keep the rest of your tokens as stake to become a `Storage Provider`.